 Structure and Mechanism of Oxygenase Enzymes

-The second class of oxygenase being studied is typified by methane monooxygenase.
+- The second class of oxygenase being studied is typified by methane monooxygenase (MMO).
 This enzyme catalyzes the oxidation of methane to methanol with the incorporation of one atom of oxygen.
 Methane is generated in large quantities in the environment and is a potent greenhouse gas.
-It is prevented from reaching the atmosphere by the action of methane monooxygenase.
-Again in collaboration with Professor Ohlendorf, the group has solved the crystal structure of the critical hydroxylase component and is using the BSCL to visualize the structure and plan mutagenesis studies.
-Recently, the researchers have discovered a new member of this family that is responsible for the biosynthesis of many antibiotics.
-The structural data for this new enzyme is being analyzed using MSI.
-The first structure has now been solved opening the door to the family.
+It is prevented from reaching the atmosphere by the action of MMO.
+With Professor Ohlendorf, this group solved the crystal structure of the critical hydroxylase component and MSI is being used to visualize the structure and plan mutagenesis studies.
+Recently, the researchers have discovered two new members of this family that are responsible for the biosynthesis of many antibiotics.
+The structures of these enzymes have recently been solved by analyzing data using the supercomputing facility.
+Structural studies of the substrate complexes and reaction cycle intermediates are planned.

 Return to this PI’s main page.